TrashMonks/Dice/README.markdown

-This library is for computing basic dice roll statistics: their minimum, mean, and maximum values.
+This library is for computing basic dice roll statistics: their minimum, average, and maximum values.

 # Documentation